mcook42/Virtual-World-for-Reddit/Documents/Use Case 1.md

  c) Processing of graphic-specific data

-2. Respond to the request
+2. Server responds to the request

  a) Query the table for data

  b) Request the data from Reddit

-3. Process, format, and return the acquired data to the user
+3. Server returns the acquired data to the user

+ a) Process the acquired data

+ b) Format the data

 ###Extensions